 Speech Therapy for Progressive Disease Management in South Florida

-Progressive diseases can affect speech, memory, swallowing, and communication — but that doesn’t mean you have to lose your voice or independence.
+Progressive diseases can affect speech, memory, swallowing, and communication, but that doesn’t mean you have to lose your voice or independence.

 Nina offers in-home and telehealth speech therapy for adults with progressive neurological conditions, helping patients maintain communication skills, adapt to changes, and preserve quality of life for as long as possible.
-Her care is personalized, evidence-based, and built around what matters most to each client and their family.

 Complete this quick form and Nina will contact you within 24 hours to discuss your needs.